christina-polinsky/Inventory-System/README.md

-# 🛠️ RetroTrack: Skeuomorphic Project & Inventory Manager
+# 🛠️ Inventory System: Skeuomorphic Project & Inventory Manager

-RetroTrack is a desktop inventory and productivity application designed to catalog projects, tools, and materials.
+Inventory System is a desktop inventory and productivity application designed to catalog projects, tools, and materials.
 Built with a heavy appreciation for early-2000s design principles, the application features a fully custom, toggleable skeuomorphic user interface inspired by the iconic Windows XP era—bringing tactile, rich visual design back to modern utility software.

 ![Application Screenshot](path/to/your/screenshot.png) <!-- 💡 Tip: Add a screenshot or GIF of your UI here! -->